Well-known as the ‘barkless’ dog from Africa, the Basenjis attract admirers because their wrinkled brow lends them a mischievous expression.

-Though generally healthy, they have some health conditions including Fanconi syndrome (an immunoproliferative small intestinal disease), hemolytic anaemia, autoimmune thyroiditis, luxating patellas, certain eye diseases including persistent pupillary membrane, progressive retinal atrophy and corneal dystrophy, heart murmurs, and umbilical and inguinal hernias.
+Though generally healthy, they have some health conditions including Fanconi syndrome (an immunoproliferative small intestinal disease), hemolytic anemia, autoimmune thyroiditis, luxating patellas, certain eye diseases including persistent pupillary membrane, progressive retinal atrophy, and corneal dystrophy, heart murmurs, and umbilical and inguinal hernias.

 32. Females Have Only One Heat Period

 An unusual trait in Basenjis is that the females tend to only have one heat period per year, occurring between August and November.

 This variety has a strong prey drive and cannot be trusted when off the leash, unless when roaming in a well-fenced area.